aomlomics/protocol-pcr-ssu12sv5v6-mifish/protocol_pcr_ssu12sv5v6_mifish.md

 ### Summary

 This protocol describes steps for performing PCR for [12S rRNA](target_gene) [V5-V6](target_subfragment) marker gene regions using eDNA extracted from Sterivex at NOAA's AOML.
-There are several optional steps at the end of the protocol including using AMPure beads to clean up PCR products.
-Some steps (e.g. PCR plate preparation, AMPure bead cleanup, sequencing plate dilutions) have been or can be optimized for use with the Opentrons OT2 robot.
+The PCR protocol only includes a primary PCR step as the secondary PCR, library preparation and sequencing is completed by Michigan State University's RTSF Genomics Core.
+Steps related to preparing samples for sequencing and the Genomics Core's procedure are included.
+Some steps (e.g. PCR plate preparation) have been or can be optimized for use with the Opentrons OT2 robot.
 This protocol closely follows along with the following protocol: <https://www.protocols.io/view/environmental-dna-edna-12s-metabarcoding-illumina-kqdg35kqzv25/v2>.

 ### Method description and rationale